BytecodeAgency/Coding-Standards/README.md

 There are some general rules that should be followed at all times.

 * Work in a structured way!
 This is important to improve code quality and make it easier for your colleagues to work on the same project
 * DRY!
 Don't repeat yourself!
-Don't build long functions for everything, but try to use smaller more modular (functional programming like) functions
+Don't build long functions for everything, but try to use smaller more modular (functional programming like) functions, write your code in a functional, and modular way
 * Use a clear folder structure, more on this in the *Git* section of this file
 * Don't use "Yoda" conditions
 * Always indent using 4 spaces, in all files.
 If you are using tabs, set your code editor to convert tabs to 4 spaces
 * Lines should never exceed 150 characters (spaces included)
 * For single line comments, use `// comment`, for multi-line comments, use `/** * comment */` styled comments in a Javadoc styled way
-* Always document your code.
+* Always document your code, be generous with commenting
 * If you are writing a part of a project that is critical to work because other systems rely on it, you must write unit tests to make sure the other parts of the systems will still work
 * Make sure your code is readable.
 This means using clear names for your functions, adding enough (although not too many) comments and adding enough and a consistent amount of whitespace
 * Always use linters when you are writing code, and let the linter check your code before committing on Git
 * When starting on a project, always pick the best tool for the job, we are not thinking inside of the box, but always discuss this with your superior
+* Always write your code with the latest techniques, and let tools like Babel or PostCSS take care or backwards compatibility
 * Before working on a project, always discuss with the other developers on the approach and points you and your team should focus on during the project

 # Git